In Islamist-led Egypt, Coptic Christians name new pope

 Copts, who trace their church's origins to before the birth of Islam in the 7th century, believe this long-established selection process ensured worldly influences did not determine the successor to Pope Shenouda III, who led the church for four decades until his death in March at the age of 88.

-"Pope Tawadros II is the 118th (leader of the church), blessed congratulations to you," said the interim Pope Bakhomious, who was dressed in gold-embroidered robes.
+"Pope Tawadros II is the 118th (leader of the church), blessed congratulations to you," said interim Pope Bakhomious, dressed in gold-embroidered robes, who has temporarily been in the post since Shenouda's death.

 As he held the name aloft, the congregation in the packed cathedral applauded.
-The formal ceremony to install Bishop Tawadros, 60, as pope will take place on November 18, a priest said.
+The formal ceremony to install Bishop Tawadros as the pope will take place on November 18, a priest said.

-Pope Shenouda was criticised by some Christians for being too close to Mubarak.
-Church analysts say he was partly prompted to take a strong advocacy role in Mubarak's era because many Christians withdrew from public life, complaining of discrimination, leaving the pope their main defender.

-"Pope Tawadros faces different rules of the political game," said Youssef Sidhom, editor of the Coptic newspaper Watani.
-"Copts are now encouraged, and even encouraged by the church, to get out and participate in the political arena."

-The new pope, bishop of a region in the Nile Delta north of Cairo, was shown on television praying at Pope Shenouda's tomb in a desert monastery in Wadi el-Natrun surrounded by priests.
+The new pope, bishop of a region in the Nile Delta north of Cairo, had trained as a pharmacist before joining the priesthood.
+Clerics said he turned 61 on Sunday, but state media gave his birth date as November 4, 1952 suggesting he had turned 60.

-Bearded, bespectacled and in black priestly robes, Tawadros thanked God, praised his predecessor and said: "I carry love to all our brothers in Egypt," in comments broadcast on television.

-Church experts said Tawadros, trained as a pharmacist before becoming a priest, had strong communication skills and called for peaceful co-existence in Egyptian society.
+Church experts said he had strong communication skills and had called for peaceful co-existence in Egyptian society.

-Coptic activist Peter el-Naggar welcomed the choice, adding: "He is not the kind of man who would compromise our rights."

-Marina Nabil, 20, said amid the applause after the ceremony that lasted several hours: "I am so happy.
-I have had dealings with Bishop Tawadros before and he is a very wise and calm man."
+"I am so happy.
+I have had dealings with Bishop Tawadros before and he is a very wise and calm man," said 20-year-old Marina Nabil, speaking amid applause in the cathedral.

+Coptic activist and lawyer Peter el-Naggar also welcomed the new pope.
+"He is not the kind of man who would compromise in our rights," he said.

 Muslim leaders and politicians offered congratulations and voiced hopes he would foster greater national unity.